AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

 Enumeration types are another nicety of Ada's type system.
 Unlike C's enums, they are *not* integers, and each new enum type is incompatible with other enum types.
-Enum types are part of the bigger family of discrete types, which makes them usable in certain situations that we will disclose later (`here
-<TODOLINKTODISCRETEFEATURES`__, here and here) but one that we already know is
-that you can use them as a target to a case expression.
+Enum types are part of the bigger family of discrete types, which makes them usable in certain situations that we will disclose later ( `discrete features <TODOLINKTODISCRETEFEATURES>`_) but one that we already know is that you can use them as a target to a case expression.

 .. code-block:: ada